steffenskov/StrongTypedId/README.md

 This project is inspired by Andrew Lock's StronglyTypedId: https://github.com/andrewlock/StronglyTypedId.
 However I needed support for .Net 5 and thus this project was born.

+# Installation
+I recommend using the NuGet package: https://www.nuget.org/packages/StrongTypedId/ however you can also simply copy the class StrongTypedId into your project, as it's a single class solution.

 # Usage

 Specify your class like this: